-Mr. Serge Janquin, MP, France
+Serge Janquin, France

-A most important sector in need of regulation is the financial industry, where the aim should be to ensure fair and equitable distribution of resources in support of the real (productive) economy.
+31. A most important sector in need of regulation is the financial industry, where the aim should be to ensure fair and equitable distribution of resources in support of the real (productive) economy.
 Most people have no access to capital, which prevents entrepreneurship and leaves people, especially in the agricultural sector, unprotected in times of crisis.
 Banks that are specialized in specific industrial sectors, such as agriculture and rural development, are better equipped and more likely to provide necessary capital.
 The financial sector needs to be brought on board as a partner for sustainable development.
-To that end, it needs to support progressive industries, such as renewable energy, which may not produce profits in the short term but will eventually pay large dividends both in terms of return to investors and social and environmental benefits.
+To that end, it needs to support progressive industries, such as renewable energy, which may not produce profits in the short term but will eventually pay large dividends in terms of both return to investors and social and environmental benefits.

-Parliamentarians can help create and strengthen partnerships with the private sector, regional and local banks, and other financial institutions in order to effectively distribute resources in a fair and equitable manner.
+Parliamentarians can help to create and strengthen partnerships with the private sector, regional and local banks, and other financial institutions in order to effectively distribute resources in a fair and equitable manner.

-H.E.
 Sam Kutesa, President of the General Assembly

-A major hurdle is the fact that IFIs, which lend to central banks or other national institutions, do not require borrowing governments to account for their policies on human rights and the environment.
-Negotiations between IFIs and national governments rarely touch on human rights questions since such negotiations typically involve only the finance ministries and not those ministries (e.g., foreign affairs and justice) with direct responsibility for human rights.

-Imposing government regulations on the private sector will remain an upward battle for as long as international financial institutions (IFIs) encourage investment in countries with weak regulation.
-For example, the World Bank's Doing Business report ranks countries by the number of procedures and the time it takes to start a business, but pays little attention to labour rights and environmental conditions, which may encourage countries to lower regulation in order to lure foreign investors.
+- 32. A major hurdle in that regard is the fact that international financial institutions, which lend to central banks or other national institutions, do not require borrowing Governments to account for their policies on human rights and the environment.
+Negotiations between international financial institutions and national Governments rarely touch on human rights questions since such negotiations typically involve only the finance ministries and not those ministries such as foreign affairs and justice with direct responsibility for human rights. - 33.
+Imposing government regulations on the private sector will remain an upward battle for as long as international financial institutions encourage investment in countries with weak regulation.
+For example, the World Bank's Doing Business report ranks countries by the number of procedures and the time it takes to start a business, but pays little attention to labour rights and environmental conditions, which may encourage countries to reduce regulation in order to lure foreign investors.
 Such investments, however, do not necessarily produce trickle-down effects for the whole society and, with low levels of regulation, may leave people more vulnerable to market forces.

-We have seen a loss of faith as a result of the financial crisis.
+We have seen a loss in faith as a result of the financial crisis.
 The financial industry has become too big a portion in national industries.
 Financiers should be rewarded in proportion to the capital that they produce rather than in the proportion of the debt that they produce.

-Mr. Radek Sikorski, Speaker of Parliament, Poland
+Radek Sikorski, Speaker of Parliament, Poland

-Another pro-active approach is to design strong competition policies to prevent monopolies and price-rigging.
-This will protect consumers and facilitate entry into the market place by new players, which in turn will help expand the tax base to support social programmes, infrastructure development and the like.
+34. Another proactive approach is to design strong competition policies to prevent monopolies and price rigging.
+This will protect consumers and also facilitate the entry into the market place of new players - which in turn will help to expand the tax base to support social programmes, infrastructure development and the like.